Does God expect us to have blind faith?

 There will be times in our walk with God that we will act purely on faith because we do not have the whole picture, as in the case of Abraham.
 However this faith is not blind; it is based on knowledge of God’s nature and character, His promises in the Scriptures, and our personal experience walking with God every day.

-Recommended Resources: What is Faith? by R.C.
-Sproul and Logos Bible Software.
+Recommended Resource: What is Faith? by R.C.
+Sproul

 Does God exist?
 Is there evidence for the existence of God?